 A key component of NISP operations will be water exchanges, in which Northern Water and the project participants collaborate with the New Cache la Poudre and Larimer-Weld irrigation companies in Weld County.

-This series of exchanges would allow Glade Reservoir to store water for the communities in need of those supplies.
+NISP’s strategic use of the irrigation companies’ senior water rights will allow Glade Reservoir to fill for the communities in need of those supplies.

 This series of exchanges is designed to serve as a win-win for the farms and ranches, in that:

-• Shareholders maintain ownership of their water, and water continues flowing to the farms and ranches
+- Shareholders maintain control of their water, and water continues flowing to the farms and ranches

 The senior water rights in the New Cache and Larimer-Weld systems are currently among the most sought after by water providers looking to obtain future supplies.

-Farms in the New Cache and Larimer-Weld systems bought by Northern Water will remain in production through:
+Farms in the New Cache and Larimer-Weld systems purchased by Northern Water will remain in production, through:

-• Other arrangements that will require continued irrigation on those farms
+- Or other arrangements that will allow continued irrigation on those farms